industrial-edge/Performance-Analytics/docs/Installation.md

 ![HMI Stationview](graphics/HMI_stationview.png)

 Station Screen:
-* Switch between automatic and manuel mode for the selected station ( Only when status is Idle)
+* Switch between automatic and manual mode for the selected station (Only when status is Idle)
-* Select the car typ with the dropdown menu in manuel mode
+* Select the car type with the dropdown menu in manual mode
-* After selecting the car typ start the stepper sequence
+* After selecting the car type start the stepper sequence
 * Stop and reset the stepper sequence
 * See the status of the station
-* See the car typ in the station in automatic mode
+* See the car type in the station in automatic mode
 * Switch to the delay select screen ("Simulate values")

 ![HMI Delayselect](graphics/delay_select.png)

 Delay Select Screen:
 * Reachable via button “Simulate values” on each station
-* Select which step should be delay
+* Select which step should be delayed
 * When the step is selected, a random time between 0 and 10 seconds is added to the step

 ## Configure PLC Connections